-Apple detailed macOS Mojave (10.14) at its developer conference recently.
-It's the next version of macOS, the software that powers Apple Mac computers.
+Apple's macOS Mojave (10.14) is coming soon.
+It's the next version of macOS, the operating system that powers Apple Mac computers.

 While iOS 12 will work on all the same devices that can run iOS 11 and tvOS 12 will run on the Apple TV 4K and Apple TV 4th generation, you might not be as lucky with the latest version of macOS.
 They may never work on your Mac or MacBook.